KushajveerSingh/notes/docs/html/html.md

 </style>

 <style title="Alternative">
-  /* Not much used, but some browsers have the option of selecting from multiple stylesheets. https://developer.mozilla.org/en-US/docs/Web/CSS/Alternative_style_sheets */
+  /* Not used much, but browsers can show users a list of stylesheets to use for the current page. https://developer.mozilla.org/en-US/docs/Web/CSS/Alternative_style_sheets */
 </style>
 ```